 However, I also decided I wanted a Bible with some study helps, but not too many.
 Notes at the bottom of every page (while helpful) can also be distracting – especially if you are teaching – and I thought straight Bible text would be better.
 I also wanted a higher quality Bible itself – leather, good binding, and such.

 Well, I stumbled upon the world of premium Bibles, which I did not even know about, and found a Bible that was exactly what I was looking for!
 I ordered it, using some Christmas gift money to help defray the cost.
 I normally would not spend so much money on one item, but even as a frugal individual there are exceptions.
 Frugal people often save significantly by not spending on every day little things (Starbucks, convenience items) and would rather use the saved money on a special, more lasting, item.
 I noticed the price on this Bible has since increased, so my frugal self got this Bible just in the nick of time!
 It is rare I splurge like this.
 Yes, I apparently feel the need to defend myself.

 The Bible is: the NIV Proclamation Bible.
 You can get this Bible in inexpensive versions, but I got the Allan Highland goatskin.
 If you fell off your chair when you saw the price, please get back up to continue reading the post.
 If you injured yourself, make sure you are okay.
 Remember, I did get it for a little less.

 “Allan has a long standing reputation for high quality binding.
 Hand crafted, attention to detail, exceptional materials, durable, and beautiful are a few reasons to choose an Allan Bible.” – Yes!
+An accurate description!
 More about Allan Bibles here.